 Register E value Meaning OFFH console input/status command, returns an input character; if no character is ready, a value of zero is returned.
-OFEH console status command (On return, register A contains 00 if no character is ready; otherwise, it contains FFH.)
+OFEH console status command (On return, register A contains 00 if no character is ready; otherwise it contains FFH.)
 OFDH console input command, returns an input character; this function will suspend the calling process until a character is ready.
-ASCII character Function 6 assumes register E contains a valid ASCII character and sends it to the console.
+ASCII character

-Note: MP/M II is not compatible with MP/M l.l in regard to Function 6 with a parameter of E=FFH.
-Under MP/M l.l the direct console input command (E=FFH) suspends the calling process until a character is typed, whereas MP/M II returns immediately with a zero if no character is available.
-To upgrade programs using Function 6 with E=FFH under MP/M l.l to MP/M II, the direct input command E=FDH) must be used.
-The change from MP/M l.l was required to achieve consistent direct console I/O handling between CP/M, MP/M II, CP/M-86 and MP/M-86.
+Note: MP/M II is not compatible with MP/M 1.1 in regard to Function 6 with a parameter of E=FFH.
+Under MP/M 1.1 the direct console input command (E=FFH) suspends the calling process until a character is typed, whereas MP/M II returns immediately with a zero if no character is available.
+To upgrade programs using Function 6 with E=FFH under MP/M l.l to MP/M II, the direct input command (E=FDH) must be used.
+The change from MP/M 1.1 was required to achieve consistent direct console I/O handling between CP/M, MP/M II, CP/M-86 and MP/M-86.

 MP/M II performs an XDOS Attach Console call (Function 146) for the calling process if it does not own the console (see Section 2.1).
-MP/M II performs a dispatch if a direct console input/status command (E=FFH) is made which returns a zero, indicating that a character is not ready.
+MP/M II performs a dispatch if a direct console input/status command (E=FFH) is made which returns a zero indicating that a character is not ready.